RoboJackets/business-process-manual/corporate/finance/sales-tax.rst

 Square calculated sales tax amounts are available in the dashboard, under :menuselection:`Reporting --> Reports --> Taxes`.
 This report should match the 21400 Sales Tax Payable account within QuickBooks.
 Collected sales tax is not counted as corporate income.
-For transaction which are subject to sales tax, the Net Sales column should be used when reconciling Square transactions.
+For transactions which are subject to sales tax, the Net Sales column should be used when reconciling with Square.

 .. vale Google.Headings = NO